bokulich-lab/nf-ducken/README.md

 ### Conda

 Conda environments are available for all processes.
-To customize in run, modify the environment parameters (`params.qiime_conda_env`, `params.fastqc_conda_env` and `params.fondue_conda_env`) in the input configuration file.
+To customize in run, modify the environment parameters (`params.qiime_conda_env`, `params.fastqc_conda_env`, `params.multiqc_conda_env`, and `params.fondue_conda_env`) in the input configuration file.

 Launch a Conda environment-based run using `-profile conda` when running the workflow script.

 ### Singularity and Docker

 Containers are available for all processes except for sequence downloads using `q2-fondue`.
-To customize in run, modify the container parameters (`params.qiime_container` and `params.fastqc_container`) in the input configuration file.
+To customize in run, modify the container parameters (`params.qiime_container`, `params.multc_container`, and `params.fastqc_container`) in the input configuration file.

-Launch a container-based run with Singularity or Docker using `-profile docker` or `-profile singularity` when running the workflow script..
+Launch a container-based run with Singularity or Docker using `-profile docker` or `-profile singularity` when running the workflow script.

 ## Inputs